gmorang/cep-finder/README.md

 Runs the app in the development mode.<br  />

-Open [http://localhost:4000](http://localhost:4000) to open the playground.
+Open [http://localhost:4000](http://localhost:4000) to view the playground.

 Example `.env` file: